White House Visitor Center Rehabilitation and Closure Information

 • Learn about the history of five statues in Lafayette Park.
 In the center stands an equestrian statue of President Andrew Jackson, and in the four corners are statues of Revolutionary War heroes: France's General Marquis Gilbert de Lafayette and Major General Comte Jean de Rochambeau; Poland's General Thaddeus Kosciuszko; and Prussia's Major General Baron Frederich Wilhelm von Steuben.

-• Take photographs of the White House, Lafayette Park and the surrounding buildings and monuments.
+• Take photographs of the White House, Lafayette Square and the surrounding buildings and monuments.

 Did You Know?